ncbi/ribovore/README.txt

 --
 Before you can run any ribovore scripts, you will need to update some of your environment variables.
-To do this, add the following lines to your .bashrc file (if you use bash shell) or .cshrc file (if you use C shell or tcsh).
+To do this, add the following lines to the end of your .bashrc file (if you use bash shell) or .cshrc file (if you use C shell or tcsh).
 The .bashrc or .cshrc file is in your home directory.
 To determine what shell you use, type
 > echo $SHELL
 If this command returns '/bin/bash', then update your .bashrc file.
 If this command returns'/bin/csh' or '/bin/tcsh' then update your .cshrc file.

-The lines to add to your .bashrc file:
+The lines to add to the end of your .bashrc file:
 -----------
 export RIBODIR="<full path to directory in which you have the ribovore code>" export RIBOINFERNALDIR="<full path to directory with infernal binaries (e.g. usr/local/bin)>"